Movement : Automatic ETA Cal. 2789

 Points of Mention

 This watch is sold as "Watch Only" and therefore comes with no original box or original paperwork.
-The watch comes paired with its original 20mm Camy stainless steel bracelet with a signed folding clasp; the bracelet will fit up to 7 inches.
+The watch comes paired with its original integrated bracelet with a signed folding clasp, the bracelet will fit up to 7.5 inches.
 The watch is from Circa.
-1970s and is in worn, vintage condition as you can see from the photographs.
+1970s and is in worn, vintage condition with subtle fading and patina across the dial as you can see from the photographs.
 The watch comes with our 12-Months NON-Waterproof Warranty.

 It is no secret that I am a big fan of 70s watches and I'm always on the lookout for designs or models I've not had before, this is one of them and screams unapologetically of the 1970s!
-Plus this is powered by an automatic ETA, is built incredibly well and beautifully designed overall with a Camy signed crown and bracelet, this wasn't a cheap watch in its day!
-Snap this up if you are a fan, I doubt you'll see another one on the wrist of someone else, that's for sure!
+The faceted crystal of this is incredible and adds to the overall 70s design of the watch, the dial is incredible and the details of the indices and tritium throughout, it is truly amazing, snap it up whilst you can!

 Camy Watch Co.
 SA was founded in Genève in 1917.
 By the 1970s, they sold mass-market and upscale watches under the Camy, Cronel, Enzo, and Mirexal brands.
 Raymond Weil joined Camy Watch S.A. in 1949 where he soon became manager and spent 26 years with them.
 In 1976, during the “quartz crisis” that dramatically affected the watch industry, he was fired by the late owner's son.
 Raymond Weil went on to set up his own company and took with him a large number of Camy's employees.
 Soon after this event, Camy Watch S.A. closed after just a few months.